 During the year, an infographic was produced that demonstrates the very high levels of service that continued to be delivered by the HSCP, despite the organisational and public health constraints faced by services and staff.
 This snapshot covering the first 6 months of the year is a significant testament to the determination and fortitude of the workforce.
 This infographic is shown on the next page.

-A fuller report on HSCP performance during 2020-21 is available in the HSCP Board's Quarter 4 Performance Report, to be considered by the HSCP Board in June 2021 and will be further developed in the HSCP Annual Performance Review 2020-21, scheduled for publication in September 2021.
+A fuller report on HSCP performance during 2020/21 is available in the HSCP Board's Quarter 4 Performance Report, which was considered by the HSCP Board in June 2021 and was further developed in the HSCP Annual Performance Review 2020/21 published in September 2021.